-This detailed heavy-duty branding checklist is from the amazing Allison at http://www.wonderlass.com.
+This detailed heavy-duty branding checklist is from Allison at https://designyourdreamyear.com/.

-Back to the recital checklist I was telling you about.
-I’ve been using the same recital planning list for the past two or three recitals, and for this recital I decided to totally revamp the checklist, turn it into a terrific task timeline (I love a little alliteration, don’t you?), and share it with you.
+Back to the piano recital checklist I was telling you about.
+I’ve been using the same recital planning list for the past two or three recitals.
+It’s working so well that I decided to totally revamp the checklist, turn it into a terrific task timeline (I love a little alliteration, don’t you?), and share it with you.

-Organizing a recital to-do list within a timeline is beneficial for a number of reasons, but I like that it keeps me on task, and helps me remember not only WHAT I need to do, but also WHEN I need to do it.
-My favorite benefit is that I don’t have to reinvent the wheel every year with a new list.
-I simply update what worked or didn’t work, what I’d like to tweak, change, eliminate, or update, and my list is ready to go for the next time I have to plan a performance!
+- My favorite benefit is that we don’t have to reinvent the wheel every year with a new list.
+All we need to do is update what worked or didn’t work, what we’d like to tweak, change, or eliminate, and our list is ready to go for the next piano recital!

-This checklist is organized into several different parts:
+This piano recital checklist is organized into several different parts

-- Recital pre-preparation (a few months before the performance)
+- Pre-preparation (a few months before the performance)

-- Recital preparation (a few weeks before the performance)
+- Preparation (a few weeks before the performance)